Gmanweb/NodeRestfulAPI/README.md

-## NodeRestfulAPI
+## Docker NodeRestfulAPI and Mysql Container
-- Create your Database locally
+- ~~Create your Database locally~~
-Download and Install Node JS and MySQL Software.
+~~Download and Install Node JS and MySQL Software.
-Create the Database using the sample SQL scripts provided in `dbsetup.sql` file.
+Create the Database using the sample SQL scripts provided in `dbsetup.sql` file.~~

 - Clone the Project